opencontrol/compliance-masonry/docs/README.md

 Compliance Masonry simplifies the process of certification documentations by providing:

 1. a data store for certifications (ex FISMA), standards (ex NIST-800-53), and the individual system components (ex AWS-EC2).
-1. a way for government project to edit existing files and also add new control files for their applications and organizations.
+1. a way for government projects to edit existing files and also add new control files for their applications and organizations.
 1. a pipeline for generating clean and standardized certification documentation.

 ## Examples